jeasion/notion-workflow/README.md

 # notion-workflow
-my diy workflow , just beta
+my diy workflow , just beta;
 the notion-sdk lost text property ,waitting for the author fix it;